Enterprises often fail at maximizing the value of supplier collaboration when it comes to with smaller companies.

-On the other hand, let us not forget a wise piece of advice from Procurement Management expert, Natacha Trehan, in her keynote last year at Ivalua NOW – every customer wants to collaborate with the best suppliers, which means that, eventually, the supplier chooses who they want to work with.
+On the other hand, let us not forget a wise piece of advice from Procurement Management expert, Natacha Trehan, in her keynote a few years ago at Ivalua NOW – every customer wants to collaborate with the best suppliers, which means that, eventually, the supplier chooses who they want to work with.
 This translates into a powerful lesson learned for Procurement: motivate your suppliers rather than merely manage them.

 This is a method medium-size companies have already integrated in their supplier innovation strategy.